Congregation Emanu-El Board of Directors

 Born in Vancouver, I have resided in Montreal, Nottingham (UK), Pittsburgh, New York before domiciling in Victoria.
 I joined Congregation Emanu-El in 2016.

 My goal as secretary is to one day run as fast as Secretariat; barring that, to summarize minutes and assemble portfolios as efficiently as possible.
-I've never done anything like this before so I have a lot to learn.
-I'm also pretty stoked about trying to get a Jewish monthly film night project going.
-(Who doesn't want another excuse to watch Annie Hall again?)
+It’s been an honour to serve as the CEE Secretary for the last two years.

 Gabbai/ Ritual Director